META is where you’ll learn to mimic the world’s fastest learners.

 My interest in accelerating learning started at a biochemical level.

-In 1996, as a planned neuroscience major at Princeton University, I began experimenting with a panoply of smart drugs (nootropics) I’d imported to the U.S. under the FDA personal importation policy.5
+In 1996, as a planned neuroscience major at Princeton University, I began experimenting with a panoply of smart drugs (nootropics) I’d imported to the U.S. under the FDA personal importation policy. ((Not something I recommend.
+One mistake and you’re illegally trafficking drugs, which the Federales frown upon.))

 After four weeks, I’d fine-tuned a routine for Mandarin Chinese character quizzes: 15 minutes prior to class, I would administer two hits of vaporized desmopressin in each nostril.
 Desmopressin is a synthetic version of vasopressin, a naturally occurring anti-diuretic and peptide hormone.
 As a nasal spray, it is often prescribed for children who bed-wet past a certain age.
 I was more interested in its off-label applications for short-term memory.